stephanzlatarev/vscode-starcraft/README.md

 On Mac with Apple silicon works with Docker VMM (See Docker Desktop > Settings > General > Virtual Machine Options) but doesn't work with Apple Virtualization framework using Rosetta for emulation.

-The following ports must be available on the host machine:
+Two network ports must be available on the host machine.
+They can be configured in Settings under `StarCraft II for AI`.
+The default ports are:
 * 5000 - This is the port for your bot to connect to.
 * 5001 - This port is used to monitor the game events exchanged between your bot and StarCraft II.